albertstarfield/N10-Kernel-KVM-source/README.md

 ThunderStorms kernel is based on Cruel Kernel - big thanks and credits to Cruel Kernel Team.

+> I'm aiming to have pocket computer that have as much as functionality as laptop so i don't have to bring my 16" creeky plastic laptop everywhere

 Based on samsung sources and android common tree.
 Supported devices:
 G970F, G970N, G973F, G975F, G975F G977B, G977N,